 11) Philadelphia 76ers: HERE

 The Sixers are in the late lottery, which gives them options.
 They could potentially look at trade situations in order to acquire an established veteran in exchange for their pick, look for the best player available, or draft on potential.
 In this case, I think it’s best if the Sixers take a player who could have an immediate impact right out of the gate.

 There aren’t many contending teams which have the opportunity to acquire an additional piece to their young nucleus though the NBA Draft, but the Oklahoma City Thunder have a chance to do just that in a few days.
 With Kevin Durant, Russell Westbrook and Serge Ibaka leading the way, Oklahoma City will compete for the championship for many years to come.

 13) Dallas Mavericks: HERE

 With Cuban playing a Pimp Named Slickback and shopping Marion and the 13th pick all over town, I would be more surprised at this point if Dallas makes this pick than if they don’t.

 Utah desperately needs to find a point guard to play with their young bigmen.
 With Al Jefferson likely leaving in freeagency, Utah will have more of a chance to showcase some of their younger bigs.

-Tags: Charlotte Bobcats Cleveland Cavaliers Dallas Mavericks Detroit Pistons Featured Minnesota Timberwolves Nba Draft NBA Draft 2013 NBA Draft Lottery NBA Mock Draft New Orleans Pelicans Oklahoma City Thunder Orlando Magic Philadelphia 7ers Phoenix Suns Popular Portland Trail Blazers Sacramento Kings Utah Jazz Washington Wizards
+Tags: Charlotte Bobcats Cleveland Cavaliers Dallas Mavericks Detroit Pistons Minnesota Timberwolves Nba Draft NBA Draft 2013 NBA Draft Lottery NBA Mock Draft New Orleans Pelicans Oklahoma City Thunder Orlando Magic Philadelphia 7ers Phoenix Suns Portland Trail Blazers Sacramento Kings Utah Jazz Washington Wizards